Bose-Einstein condensation of a two-magnon bound state in a spin-one triangular lattice

-To date, multi-magnon bound states have been observed in several systems including 1D spin chains~\cite{TorranceJB1969,HoogerbeetsR1984,ZvyaginSA2007}, triangular lattices (TLs)~\cite{KatsumataK2000,BaiX2021,LegrosA2021}, and cold atoms~\cite{FukuharaT2013}.
-However, affirmative experimental evidence of 2-magnon condensation and the associated SN phase remain elusive.
-While the application of a magnetic field appears to be one of the most promising paths to tune the system through this QCP, it is a challenging task due to high saturation fields and/or rather complicated magnetic exchanges involved for the known candidate materials~\cite{SvistovLE2011,ButtgenN2014,OrlovaA2017,NawaK2014,NathR2008,BhartiyaVK2021,IshikawaH2015,JansonO2016,YoshidaM2017,KohamaY2019}.
+To date, multi-magnon bound states have been observed in several systems, including 1D spin chains~\cite{TorranceJB1969_bound1,TorranceJB1969_bound2,HoogerbeetsR1984,ZvyaginSA2007}, triangular lattices (TLs)~\cite{KatsumataK2000,BaiX2021,LegrosA2021}, and cold atoms~\cite{FukuharaT2013}.
+However, affirmative experimental evidence of 2-magnon condensation and the associated SN phase remains elusive.
+While the application of a magnetic field appears to be one of the most promising paths to tune the system through this QCP, it is a challenging task due to the high saturation fields and/or rather complicated magnetic exchanges involved for the known candidate materials~\cite{SvistovLE2011,ButtgenN2014,OrlovaA2017,NawaK2014,NathR2008,BhartiyaVK2021,IshikawaH2015,JansonO2016,YoshidaM2017,KohamaY2019}.

-Here, we report a two-dimensional BEC of a 2-magnon bound state in the recently discovered spin-1 triangular-lattice insulating antiferromagnet Na$_2$BaNi(PO$_4$)$_2$~\cite{LiN2021,DingF2021}.
-The small magnetic exchanges of this compound result in a low saturation field ($\sim \qty{1.8}{\tesla}$), that allows an accurate extraction of the model parameters based on the 1-magnon excitations measured by inelastic neutron scattering experiment in the fully polarized (FP) phase.
-The relevant model turned out to be dominated by nearest-neighbor XXZ interaction together with a single-ion anisotropy term, where 2-magnon bound states were found to be stable from the exact solution of the Lippmann-Schwinger equation.
-Confirmation via ESR measurements demonstrated that the QCP at saturation field originates from BEC of a 2-magnon bound state, responsible for the SN phase below saturation.
+Here, we report a two-dimensional BEC of a 2-magnon bound state in the recently discovered spin-1 TL insulating antiferromagnet Na$_2$BaNi(PO$_4$)$_2$~\cite{LiN2021,DingF2021}.
+The small magnetic exchanges of this compound result in a low saturation field ($\sim \qty{1.8}{\tesla}$), that allows an accurate extraction of the model parameters by inelastic neutron scattering (INS) experiment in the fully polarized (FP) phase.
+2-magnon bound states were found to be stable from the exact solution of the Lippmann-Schwinger equation.
+Confirmation via electron spin resonance (ESR) and nuclear magnetic resonance (NMR) measurements demonstrated that the QCP at saturation field originates from the BEC of a 2-magnon bound state, responsible for the SN phase below saturation.